botsifter/BotSifterPublic-API/README.md

 ### Return JSON Format
 Field | Description
 ----- | -----------
-Status | Contains the Status of the API call [success / failed / Unauthorized / ]
-Referrers / UserAgents | Contains the array of either Referrers or UserAgents DateAdded | The Date added to the list
+Status | Contains the Status of the API call [success / failed / Unauthorized / Client over usage limit] Referrers / UserAgents | Contains the array of either Referrers or UserAgents DateAdded | The Date added to the list
 Rank | The Rank of the Bot/UA